A Musician's Guide to Booking Concerts and Gigs

-Playing live may be the most important thing a band can do, but booking a gig can seem like an overwhelming process — especially when a band is doing all of the booking themselves.
+Playing live may be the most important thing a band can do, but booking a gig can seem like an overwhelming process — especially when a band is making all of the booking themselves.

 If your band is unsigned, playing live is a great way to build up a loyal fan base, get some media attention and attract record label interest.
 For signed bands, gigs are the best way to build your audience while promoting your new releases.
 If you're in a cold sweat about how to book shows for your band, take a deep breath, relax and follow these steps and you will surely get your band on stage.